Android Central Verdict

 Bottom line: The cheaper of the two Galaxy Watch models, the Galaxy Watch 4, has everything you want from a fitness smartwatch but lacks the stainless steel heft and rotating bezel of the more expensive Watch 4 Classic.
 But if you want the green colorway, which is lovely, the Watch 4 is your only option.
-The Galaxy Watch 4 Classic is the true flagship of the Samsung wearable lineup with a stainless steel build and rotating bezel, plus all the great performance, health tracking, and longevity of the Galaxy Watch 4.
+The Galaxy Watch 4 Classic was the true flagship of the Samsung wearable lineup with a stainless steel build and rotating bezel, plus all the great performance, health tracking, and longevity of the Galaxy Watch 4.
 The Galaxy Watch 5 Pro has supplanted it, but you don't get the Classic's rotating bezel.

 Comprehensive health tracking features

 Wear OS 3 offers access to Google services

 Included band is comfortable

 Now supplanted by Galaxy Watch 5 and Pixel Watch

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 On the surface, the Samsung Galaxy Watch 4 wasn't the "this changes everything" device many hoped for.
 But the watch proved to be more than the sum of its parts.
 It represented the coming together of two capable but flawed parties trying in earnest to solve an intractable problem: the floundering, belly-up state of Android smartwatches at the time.

 When Google and Samsung co-announced their partnership in May 2021, the former yielded some control of its OS to the Korean company, and the latter committed to replacing Tizen with Wear OS 3 on all future smartwatches.
 Still, it wasn't clear whether it would yield positive results for the entire industry or just, well, Samsung.